hennasingh/Potterville/README.md

 __User Stories__
 - I want to be able to understand the purpose of the site.
+- I want to be able to choose categories within Harry Potter series.
-- I want to be able to see the time I take to finish the game.
+- I want to be able to challenge myself and time my game.
-- I want to be able to see my score as I move along in the game.
+- I want to be able to see my magical quotient at the end of the game.
 - I want to be able to see magical items I collected.

 __User Goals__